Foxboron/Blog/content/blog/reproducible-arch-linux-packages.md

 The goal is to achieve deterministic building of software packages to enhance the security of the distribution.

-After almost 3 years of efforts, along with the release of pacman 5.2 and contributions from a lot of people, we are finally able to reproduce packages distributed by Arch Linux!
+After almost 3 years of continued effort, along with the release of pacman 5.2 and contributions from a lot of people, we are finally able to reproduce packages distributed by Arch Linux!

 This enables users to build packages and compare them with the ones distributed by the Arch Linux team.
-Users can independently verify the work done by our packagers, and figure out if malicious code has been included in the pristine source during build, which in turns enhances the overall supply chain security.
+Users can independently verify the work done by our packagers, and figure out if malicious code has been included in the pristine source during the build, which in turns enhances the overall supply chain security.
 We are one of the first binary distributions that has achieved this, and can provide tooling down to users.

-That was the tl;dr!
+That was the TL;DR!
 The rest of the blog post will explain the reproducible builds efforts, and the technical work that has gone into achieving this.

 ### Reproducible Builds

-The [reproducible builds](https://reproducible-builds.org/) effort was started by Debian in 2013 and currently encompasses [several projects](https://reproducible-builds.org/who/) across the spectrum from coreboot, Bitcoin, NixOS and F-Droid to mention a few of them.
+The [reproducible builds](https://reproducible-builds.org/) effort was started by Debian in 2013 and currently encompasses [several projects](https://reproducible-builds.org/who/) across the spectrum, from coreboot, Bitcoin, NixOS and F-Droid to mention a few.

 The goal of the effort is to figure out what makes software projects undeterministic, and come up with standards to solve these issues.

-Two of these standards are [`SOURCE_DATE_EPOCH`](https://reproducible-builds.org/specs/source-date-epoch/) to ensure timestamps can be overridden during build, and [`BUILD_PATH_PREFIX_MAP`](https://reproducible-builds.org/specs/build-path-prefix-map/) to ensure we can consistently trim build paths across toolchains.
+Two of these standards are [`SOURCE_DATE_EPOCH`](https://reproducible-builds.org/specs/source-date-epoch/) to ensure timestamps can be overridden during the build, and [`BUILD_PATH_PREFIX_MAP`](https://reproducible-builds.org/specs/build-path-prefix-map/) to ensure we can consistently trim build paths across toolchains.
 `SOURCE_DATE_EPOCH` has been integrated into